longtongster/introduction-to-git/README.md

 # Introduction to Git

-This repository is based on a course on automation with python from google.
+This repository is based several sources:
+- a coursera course on automation with python from google.
+- youtube video of Corey Schafer

 The files mentioned below have been extended based on other courses from datacamp and linuxacademy.

 It contains a python file, a notebook and probably most important are the git_local_cheat_sheet, git_remote_cheat_sheet file that bundles important commands that are useful.
 The cheat sheets are based on the video's from the google course